Skip to main content

 This reaction is a deeply human one, rooted in the understanding that the data of your body ∞ the intricate symphony of your hormones, the subtle signals of your metabolic function, the very blueprint of your genetic predispositions ∞ is the most personal information you possess.
 The question of its protection is therefore a question of your own biological sovereignty.

 This information is the data held by health plans, health care clearinghouses, and most health care providers.
-The central determinant of HIPAA’s application to your is the program’s structure.
+The central determinant of HIPAA’s application to your wellness program is the program’s structure.
 When a wellness program is an integral part of an employer’s group health plan, the information it collects is PHI and receives HIPAA’s full protection.
 If the program is offered by the employer directly, separate from the health plan, the data collected generally falls outside of HIPAA’s domain.

 The primary factor determining if HIPAA protects your wellness program data is whether the program is administered as part of your employer’s group health plan.